A three part series by Liberty Speaks

 “Captain Kelly, I must write this note to you.
 I respect your work with NASA and the service to our country.
 After your wife, Congresswoman Gabriel Gifford’s was shot i wrote this note that I have linked below.
 I applaud your strength and support of your wife through her recovery.
 It is a wonderful example of what a loving marriage can endure.
 However, Captain I can not on good conscience except your explanation regarding the purchase of the AR-15.
 It seems to me that if it were your intention to purchase it just to turn it over to the Tuscon PD, you would have announced that intention immediately.
 Instead, you do it after the purchase and after it became known to the media that you purchased it.
 I am sorry Captain, it is like stealing a cookie, getting caught by your mom red-handed, and saying to your mother “well I took it to give to you”.
 You have a constitutional right to buy and own that weapon.
 You followed the law with a background check.
 You did what all law-abiding citizens across this country every day.
 Should have issued that statement sir, and made your point that way.
 It would have been the honorable path to take.”

 Mark Kelly ended up having a really rough time for a few weeks after this information was leaked.
-Here are the links for the timeline of events:
+Here are the links to the timeline of events:

 They were given the chance to address the real problem behind her shooting and the shootings that took place in Aurora and Newtown: Mental illness and the reporting of it, the ability to make a connection in a background check when buying a gun to individuals who have been deemed by police, medical professionals, and immediate family member’s of a high risk for violence.